-All employees who would like to request a flexible work arrangement of any type and all supervisors who will review FWA requests of any type must first complete the FWA WITH TELECOMMUTING training session.
-Once an employee completes the FWA WITH TELECOMMUTING training, they may initiate a request using the Flexible Work Arrangement Request Form.
+All employees who would like to request a flexible work arrangement of any type and all supervisors who will review FWA requests of any type must first review the FWA guidelines.
+Then they may initiate a request using the Flexible Work Arrangement Request Form.

 Submitting a request in no way guarantees the establishment of a flexible work arrangement.
 All flexible work arrangements are at the discretion of the employee’s supervisor.
 Once the supervisor reaches a decision, it is not grievable by the employee.
 An employee whose request is denied should ask questions to understand the reason for the decision and learn what adjustments may be needed in terms of work or performance, if applicable.
 The supervisor may set goals for the employee to reach and/or a timeframe to wait before submitting another request.
 Keep in mind that a flexible work arrangement is not feasible for all positions.

 Flexible work arrangements are not designed for one-time use and should be two weeks or longer in duration.
 An FWA may be continuing and remain in place unless the arrangement is determined no longer feasible by the employee/supervisor or replaced by an alternative FWA.

 There is no limit to the number of requests an individual may submit, but supervisors are not required to approve each request.
 Depending on the situation, a supervisor might indicate that frequent requests are disruptive to the business and coverage of the department.
 While management should strive to accommodate, consideration of getting work done and serving our customers must remain a top priority.
 Departments may set specific parameters for requests.